GiottoVerducci/rulebook2024/content.md

 *Jenny Silver is opposing Keegan, a Gangrel who has played Carrion Crows earlier in the round ("The opposing minion takes 2R environmental damage each round this combat during normal strike resolution.) and Aid from Bats ("Strike: 1R damage, with 1 optional maneuver.") to maneuver.
 Jenny plays Majesty ("Strike: combat ends").
 No damage is inflicted, and the combat steps are skipped up to step 7, End of Round.*

-*During another combat, Jenny Silver's opponent plays Meld with the Land at basic ("[vic] Strike: combat ends, and unlock the opposing minion (at any range) before combat ends.").
+*During another combat, Jenny Silver's opponent plays Meld with the Land at basic ("Strike: combat ends, and unlock the opposing minion (at any range) before combat ends.").
 She plays a strike: dodge.
 The combat ends, and Jenny is not unlocked as she is protected from any additional effects from the opposing's minion strike (even if it could be beneficial.)*

 *Then, during a third combat, Jenny Silver is opposing Keegan again, this time at close range.
 Jenny plays a Catatonic Fear ("Strike: combat ends.
 If the range is close, inflict 1 unpreventable damage on the opposing minion after combat ends.") and Keegan plays an Earth Meld at superior ("Strike: combat ends, and unlock this vampire before combat ends.)
 Keegan unlocks, then the combat steps are skipped up to step 7, End of Round.
 Keegan then decides to play a Taste of Vitae, a combat card that is only usable at the end of a round of combat to gain blood equal to the amount of blood lost by the opposing vampire to damage this round.
 He gains no blood, but this allows him to cycle one more card this combat in the hope of drawing a card more useful.
 After the combat ends, Keegan takes 1 damage from the Catatonic Fear that he cannot prevent with combat cards since the combat is over.*